earthspecies/beans-zero/README.md

 > which is slower but saves disk space.
 Set batched=True if your model can handle batches of examples of size batch_size

 ### Dataset exploration
-If you would first like to explore the BEANS-Zero dataset [link], you can use this code snippet.
+If you would first like to explore the BEANS-Zero dataset you can use this code snippet.
 ```python
 import numpy as np
 from datasets import load_dataset